Tuning the agent configuration¶

 lightrun.enable() call function.
 For example:

-server_url keyword is required only if Lightrun is used on-prem.
+server_url keyword is required only if Lightrun is used as an on-premise deployment.

 Specifying agent properties using a config file¶